etingof/snmpsim/README.txt

              form.
 Before putting it into var-bind, hexvalue contents will be converted into ASCII text. wait - specifies for how many milliseconds to delay SNMP response.
          Default is 500ms.
-  deviation - random delay deviation ranges.
-Default is 0 which means no
-              deviation.
+If the value exceeds 999999, request will never be answered (PDU will be dropped right away). deviation - random delay deviation ranges (ms).
+Default is 0 which means no deviation. vlist - a list of triples (comparation:constant:delay) to use on SET operation for choosing delay based on value supplied in request. tlist - a list of triples (comparation:time:delay) to use for choosing request delay based on time of day (seconds, UNIX time).

-Here's an example delay module use in a .snmprec file:
+Here's an example delay module use in a .snmprec file.

+The following entry makes Simulator responding with an integer value of 6 delayed by 0.1sec +- 0.2 sec (negative delays are casted into zeros):

 1.3.6.1.2.1.2.2.1.3.1|2:delay|value=6,wait=100,deviation=200

-1.3.6.1.2.1.2.2.1.4.1|2:delay|1500
+Here the hexvalue takes shape of an OCTET STRING value '0:12:79:62:f9:40' delayed by exactly 0.8 sec:

 1.3.6.1.2.1.2.2.1.6.1|4:delay|hexvalue=00127962f940,wait=800

-The first entry makes Simulator responding with an integer value of 6 delayed by 0.1sec +- 0.2 sec.
-Negative delays are casted into zeros.
-The second entry is similar to the first one but uses delay module defaults.
-Finally, the last entry takes shape of an OCTET STRING value '0:12:79:62:f9:40' delayed by exactly 0.8 sec.
+This entry drops PDU right away so the Manager will timed out:

+1.3.6.1.2.1.2.2.1.7.1|2:delay|wait=1000000

+This entry uses module default on GET/GETNEXT/GETBULK operations, however delays response on 0.1 sec if request value is exactly 0 and delays response for 1 sec on value equal to 1.

+1.3.6.1.2.1.2.2.1.8.1|2:delay|vlist=eq:0:100:eq:1:1000,value=1

+The following entry uses module default on GET/GETNEXT/GETBULK operations, however delays response on 0.001 sec if request value is exactly 100, uses module default on values >= 100 but <= 300 (0.5 sec), and drops request on values > 300:

+1.3.6.1.2.1.2.2.1.9.1|67:delay|vlist=lt:100:1:gt:300:1000000,value=150

+The next example will simulate an unavailable Agent past 01.04.2013

+1.3.6.1.2.1.2.2.1.10.1|67:delay|tlist=gt:1364860800:1000000,value=150

 Keep in mind that since Simulator is a single-thread application, any delayed response will delay all concurrent requests processing as well.